falkTX/mapus23/README.md

 ## Self-test and QC

-1. how to test all hw features work? introducing self-test mode
+1. how to test that all hw features work? introducing self-test mode
 2. audio loopback, midi loopback, usb host to device
 3. test of hw buttons, knobs, leds, screen
 4. all units must pass self-test at least once